QuantEcon/lecture-source-py/source/rst/arellano.rst

     q = \frac{1 - \delta}{1 + r}

-Next we turn to how the government in effect chooses the default probability :math:`\delta`
+Next we turn to how the government in effect chooses the default probability :math:`\delta`.

 Government's Decisions